tonyfischetti/rix/README.md

 R profile.
 You can create a shell alias to run that shell script

+To install some of the packages in that install as part of the `install.sh` script, you need libcurl4-openssl-dev and libxml2-dev, or the equivalent package on your OS

 ```
 git clone https://github.com/tonyfischetti/rix.git ~/.rix/
 cd ~/.rix/